tyler-johnson/stripe-meteor/README.md

 Using Meteor's Package System:

-1. Make a new directory named `packages` in the root of your app directory.
+1. Make a new directory named `packages` in the root of your app directory (if needed).

 		$ mkdir packages